 - Having a centralized management system is an important aspect that must be considered by companies as well.

-- Advanced device control needs to be in place so that companies would be able to monitor the external devices, drives, Bluetooth connections, and cloud storage as well and providing them system encryption keys.
+- Advanced device control needs to be in place so that companies would be able to monitor the external devices, drives, Bluetooth connections, and cloud storage as well and providing them with system encryption keys.

 Computer Solutions East is a foremost expert concerning Microsoft Security, and the one product that is contributed by the organization for its different clients is the ATP or Advanced Threat Protection.
 This product offers a whole range of security solutions that protects the users against any malware attacks that could target any sensitive data in the systems.
 This application can be managed through software or managed devices as well.

 Computer Solutions East Security Experts give the clients a thorough understanding of the product concerning the current security protocols of the client.
-The experts walk them through every aspect of the tool and how best it can benefit the clients owing to a vast array of security features it offers.
+The experts walk them through every aspect of the tool and how best it can benefit the clients owing to the vast array of security features it offers.

-ATP provides clients with the endpoint security measures that would safeguard their devices against these potential attacks.
+ATP provides clients with endpoint security measures that would safeguard their devices against these potential attacks.
 It ensures that there is no security breach whatsoever when you have this in the system.